jmmontanana/phantom_monitoring_client/README.md

 ## Introduction
 The essential functionality of PHANTOM monitoring client is metrics collection, which is implemented by various plug-ins according to the hardware accessibility.

-Currently 7 plug-ins are supported, whose implementation and design details are collected in the directory src/plugins.
+Currently 7 plug-ins are supported, whose implementation and design details are collected in the directory `src/plugins`.
 The monitoring client is designed to be pluggable.
 Loading a plug-in means starting a thread for the specific plug-in based on the users’ configuration at run-time.
-The folder src/agent plays a role as the main control unit, as managing various plug-ins with the help of pthreads.
-Folders like src/core, src/parser, and src/publisher are used by the main controller for accessorial support, including parsing input configuration file (src/mf_config.ini), publishing metrics via HTTP, and so on.
+The folder `src/agent` plays a role as the main control unit, as managing various plug-ins with the help of pthreads.
+Folders like `src/core`, `src/parser`, and `src/publisher` are used by the main controller for accessorial support, including parsing input configuration file (`src/mf_config.ini`), publishing metrics via HTTP, and so on.

-For code instrumentation and user-defined metrics collection, we provide a monitoring library and several APIs, which are kept in the directory src/api.
+For code instrumentation and user-defined metrics collection, we provide a monitoring library and several APIs, which are kept in the directory `src/api`.
 Descriptions in detail about how to use the monitoring APIs are given also in this directory.

 ## Prerequisites
 The monitoring client requires at first a running server and database.
-In order to install these requirements, please checkout the associated [PHANTOM monitoring server][server] and follow the setup instructions given in the repository README file.
+In order to install these requirements, please checkout the associated [PHANTOM monitoring server][server] and follow the setup instructions given in the repository `README.md` file.
 A successful setup process can be checked by the following command as testing whether the server is running in the specific url:
 ```bash
 curl localhost:3033
 ```